JoshuaEGonzalezRuiz/Charging-Along-The-Way/README.md

 3) Find the 'aar' file and place it in the 'lib' folder inside this project.

-4) Start an emulator or simulator and execute `flutter run` from the app's directory - or run the app from within your IDE.
+4) Start an emulator and run this project.

 More information can be found in the [_Get Started_](https://developer.here.com/documentation/android-sdk-navigate/dev_guide/index.html) section of the _Developer's Guide_.